We are the gold standard for protecting your now and your future.

 Dissolution of your marriage can be an extremely difficult time in your life, fraught with anxiety and depression.
-At Winthrop Law Offices, our goal is to make the divorce process run as smoothly as possible so you can move on with your life.
+At Winthrop Law Offices, P.A., our goal is to make the divorce process run as smoothly as possible so you can move on with your life.
 You can feel confident in the knowledge you are being represented by experienced litigators who are passionate about obtaining the best results possible.
+Our practice ensures each of our clients has two Florida divorce attorneys assigned to their case to ensure no stone is left unturned or angle missed when it comes to developing the best strategy for your circumstances.

-What is Contested Divorce in Florida?
+Contested Divorce in Florida

 When you and your spouse cannot agree to the terms of an impending divorce, your choice of which Florida divorce attorneys will represent you is pivotal.
 It is imperative you seek experienced litigators with a methodical, comprehensive, tried-and-true approach to the divorce process.
 Our firm will make certain you are well-versed on your options and all possible outcomes of your case.
 We will strategize to provide you with the best representation possible while considering your time and resources.